mrkkrp/modalka/README.md

 * `modalka-remove-key`
 * `modalka-remove-keys`

-Here is versions that wrap arguments with `kbd`:
+Here are versions that wrap arguments with `kbd`:

 * `modalka-define-kbd`
 * `modalka-define-kbds`